George Brown (Canadian politician): New York City

 The Browns landed in New York in June 1837.
 Peter opened a dry goods store on Broadway and George worked as his assistant.
 The following year, Brown's mother and sisters immigrated to New York and the family lived in a rented home on Varick Street.
-When the store grew larger, George traveled to New England, upstate New York, and Canada to continue growing their business.
+When the store grew larger, George travelled to New England, upstate New York, and Canada to continue growing their business.
 In July 1842 Peter published the first edition of a newspaper called the British Chronicle, which advocated a Whig-Liberal political ideology and published articles on British news and politics.
 As circulation increased in Canada, the paper devoted articles to the political news in the Province of Canada.
-George became the paper's publisher in March 1843 and traveled to New England, upstate New York, and Canada to promote the paper.
+George became the paper's publisher in March 1843 and travelled to New England, upstate New York, and Canada to promote the paper.
 While in Canada, Brown spoke with politicians and editors in Toronto, Kingston, and Montreal.
 Brown might have also been writing articles for the paper; J.M.S.
 Careless, a historian, notes that a series of articles called "A Tour of Canada" were published in the same writing style of Brown's later articles while Brown was in Canada.

 Peter Brown supported the evangelical faction during the Disruption of 1843 within the Church of Scotland.
 These members separated from the Church of Scotland in May 1843 and formed the Free Church of Scotland.
 While George was touring Canada, they asked him to present an offer to his father: to move publication of the British Chronicle to Upper Canada in exchange for a bond of $2500.
 George supported the proposal, as he felt there were more opportunities to succeed in Canada.
 He thought that there was hostility towards the paper in New York because of the paper's focus on Britain.
 Upon meeting Reform politicians in his travels through Canada, George felt that they would support his paper should it relocate to the province.
 George convinced his father to move to Canada and they published the last issue of the British Chronicle on July 22, 1843.